-Another important factor is understanding that testing early and often is the best way to ensure your products and the SDLC are secure from the start.
+Another critical factor is understanding that testing early and often is the best way to ensure your products and the SDLC are secure from the start.
 This means teams should start testing in the early stages of development.

 How to secure S-SDLC?

-Ensuring SDLC security requires a focus on how the application operates and how developers translate security and functional requirements into application code.
+Ensuring SDLC security requires focusing on how the application operates and how developers translate security and functional requirements into application code.
 Security should be part of the teams’ activities as the application is developed.
 This may require a cultural shift within your teams, but in the end, the result will be very positive.

 In general, the SDLC includes the following phases:

-- Security Requirements: Ensure that during this phase the security requirements for the application are identified;
+- Security Requirements: Ensure that during this phase, the security requirements for the application are identified;

 - Design: Apply secure design and threat modeling every time, understand software architecture needs;